 The ability to reduce its internal water activity using these strategies is unique to each organism.
 Consequently, each microorganism has a unique limiting water activity below which they cannot grow (2, 3).
-Notice that an organism's

-Each microorganism has an ideal water ability to reproduce and grow does not depend on how much water is in its environment (moisture content or free water), only on the energy of the water (water activity) and whether it can access that water for growth.
+Notice that an organism's not depend on how much water is in its environment (moisture content or free water), only on the energy of the water (water activity) and whether it can access that water for growth.